jrhcorp2023Git/Project00003/README.md

 | David      | Miller    | 1                 |
 | Eva        | Brown     | 1                 |

+Explanation:
+This query counts how many transactions each customer has made.
+It demonstrates grouping by individual names and applying the  function to show customer activity levels.

 📊 Query 3: Discounted Totals (50% Off Demo)

 -- Discounted totals (50% off for demo)